feranmiabiodun/Energy-Transformation/README.md

 #### Recommendations

-From the insights we uncovered, we were able to build a model that performs the best in predicting energy shortfall, through which we recommended that renewable energy sources should be adopted due to the following advantages:
+From the insights we uncovered and the performace of our model which performs the best in predicting energy shortfall, we recommended that renewable energy sources should be adopted due to the following advantages:

 - **Environmental Sustainability**: Renewable energy sources, such as wind and solar power, have a significantly lower environmental impact compared to fossil fuels.
 They reduce greenhouse gas emissions and help combat climate change.